BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   won't be able to harm you if they switch.
 It's a bit weird.
 Anyway, was kind of hoping to make a gun which would just generate more and more enemies against you, but the Team thing got in my way.
 So a Claptrap gun it remains.
+- `trivial_vc.txt` - Silly little mod to reduce the required quantity of Vault Card challenge targets to 1.
+Don't really feel like officially making it a mod, but it *does* seem to work just fine.

 ## Deprecated/Testing Mods